top of page

 My son was born in 1999 (going by Z).
 It took more than two years, bedrest, one miscarriage at 11 weeks, hormone therapy, intense fertility interventions, and medications.
 He was breech and was born by c-section two weeks early.
 He would not turn and was born entangled in the cord.
 The doctor said he would not have come out naturally.

-I didn’t really know about healthy living.
-I shopped all the coupons, which were mostly the cheapest choices on the inside aisles.
-I did get my son his own baby laundry detergent and baby bath soap but I ate garbage, doused myself in highly perfumed soaps and lotions, used department store perfume, burned candles, and had scented plug-ins all over my house.
+I didn’t know about healthy living.
+I shopped all the coupons, mostly the cheapest on the inside aisles.
+I did get my son his own baby laundry detergent and baby bath soap, but I ate garbage, doused myself in highly perfumed soaps and lotions, used department store perfume, burned candles, and had scented plug-ins all over my house.

 I followed everything the doctors told me about how to care for my baby and what he needed.
-I was a new mom, and I didn’t know how to ask questions (or even that I - could - ask questions), They were supposed to be experts.
+I was a new mom and didn’t know how to ask questions (or even if I could).
+They were supposed to be experts.

-Later that year the school suggested he see a specialist.
-He was diagnosed by a child psychiatrist with ADHD and a push for medication started, I was literally in tears asking for other ideas because I didn't want to medicate him.
+Later that year, the school suggested that he see a specialist.
+He was diagnosed by a child psychiatrist with ADHD, and the push for medication started.
+I was literally in tears, asking for other ideas because I didn't want to medicate him.
 They told me that was the best defense against the symptoms and a way for him to be quiet and still in school.
 He has been on Ritalin, Concerta, Adderall, and Vyvanse.
 All of them brought side effects worse than the ADHD symptoms.

 LIFE CHANGED